By Dan Collins, Chief Architect, PEAK6 Capital Management

 Having been in software long enough to work across industries and with a variety of distributed systems, I know every system has its day.
 Software and systems engineers create performance requirements, latency constraints, and sweat the details on software quality.
-Their hard work ensures retail sites stay online through black Friday, ad campaigns survive the Superbowl, accounting systems make it through tax season, and media sites stay up to date during the election.
-And that’s not even counting safety critical systems we rely on each day, systems that keep our hospitals, our vehicles, and our industries humming.
+Their hard work ensures retail sites stay online through black Friday, ad campaigns survive the Super Bowl, accounting systems make it through tax season, and media sites stay up to date during the election.
+And that’s not even counting safety systems we rely on each day, like the systems that keep our hospitals, vehicles, and industries humming.

 At PEAK6 Capital Management, we’ve been in the options markets and successful for over 22 years.
 Last week’s market activity highlighted not only the collaborative environment we have between our trading desk and engineering, but was also a testament to the continuous evolution of our trading systems.
 These systems allow us to provide liquidity, increase market flow, and carry risk when our counterparties need it most.
 They do this by giving our traders a view of the markets, a view of our positions, and the ability to analyze and act on opportunities as conditions change.

-Great systems are built on a clear understanding of their non-functional requirements (e.g. all those architectural “-ilities”, like availability, usability, maintainability, extensibility, scalability, etc).
-At PEAK6, our systems are built for low-latency (in the millis) market analysis and trading strategy execution.
-We are not a high-frequency trading platform, and by making this distinction, we have a bit more flexibility choosing between our systems’ maintainability and scalability.
+Great systems are built on a clear understanding of their nonfunctional requirements, including availability, usability, maintainability, extensibility, and scalability.
+Our systems are built for low-latency (in the millis) market analysis and trading strategy execution.
+We are not a high-frequency trading platform and by making this distinction, we have a bit more flexibility choosing between our systems’ maintainability and scalability.
 However, as you’ll see in the numbers below, we still love our metrics and understanding exactly how our systems are performing.

 So, what do record setting market conditions look like for an options trading platform?